 I cook almost every single day and night.
 I try so hard to keep my house clean.
-It’s a losing battle because I’m an ADD cleaner and housewife.
+Sometimes it feels like it’s a losing battle because I’m an ADD cleaner.
+What I mean by this is, I’ll start a task, get distracted, begin another one, and before I know it, I’ll have ten half-finished tasks I need to complete!
 I even like to get crafty right in the middle of a chore.
-I really can’t help it.

-The saddest part about trying to be a homemaker is the pressure that I need to somehow become superhuman in order to make sure everyone and everything is taken care of.
-I’m not sure about you, but I’ve felt as if I can’t take a night or day (or both – or more) off from my housewifely duties.
-I’m not sure when it happened, but somewhere along the way, I told myself I had to avoid rest in order to be the beloved housewife I want to be.
+I’m not sure when it happened, but somewhere along the way, I told myself I had to avoid rest in order to be the beloved housewife and homemaker I want to be.

 It’s just not true.

 Sometimes we’re so wrapped up in what everyone else needs, that we forget what we need.
 I’m always so distracted with tasks that I even forget basic survival necessities like eating.
 And washing my hair?
-I’m good if I get to even do that twice a week.
+I’m good if I get to even do that three times a week.

 I need to be able to turn my brain off and I need to be able to be a total slug every once and a while.

 Be Lazy & Make No Apologies

 Of course, you need to be disciplined in all your day-to-day activities.
 Just because it’s OK to be lazy sometimes doesn’t mean it needs to be a regular occurrence.
 Look at being lazy as a treat you get every once and a while.

 Make sure on the special days you squeeze in being lazy & unproductive that you can feel joy & happiness about it.
 We’ve all pretty much accepted that being unproductive and lazy are usually symptoms of being down or depressed or even unambitious.
 But by all means, clock out from your normal duties and feel the warmth of your accomplishments while you rest your mind and spirit.
 You don’t have to feel guilty about taking some time off!